 NATIONAL EMERGENCY NURSE’S DAY

-National Emergency Nurse’s Day on the second Wednesday in October recognizes the dedication of ER nurses across the nation.
+National Emergency Nurse’s Day on the second Wednesday in October recognizes the dedication of ER nurses across the nation and it takes place during Emergency Nurses Week.
 We take this day to say “thank you” to the emergency room nurses for their hard work, dedication, service, and commitment.
-They provide unwavering care to their patients and families.
-Their loyalty to the emergency nursing profession does not go unnoticed.
+As they provide unwavering care to their patients and families, their loyalty to the emergency nursing profession does not go unnoticed.

 Emergency room nurses are the first people we see when we have an accident or a medical emergency.
 They work hard to put us at ease and eliminate pain and discomfort.
-This is a day to let them know just how important they are in keeping hospitals running smoothly.
+The day encourages us to let them know just how important they are in keeping hospitals running smoothly.

 Statistics on ER nurses a difficult to find.
 However, there are over 3 million RNs in the U.S. workforce today.

 While not everyone has experienced an emergency visit, you can still participate in the day.